 - through the same Configurator software used to supervise the device.
 Using Configurator to supervise and start a Single App Mode session links the iPad to the Mac computer running Configurator.
 To exit thie type of Single App Mode session, you must be able to physically connect the iPad back to that specific Mac - this can make it a poor choice for projects with kiosks in multiple locations.

 - remotely through a Mobile Device Management (MDM) solution like JAMF or SimpleMDM.
-To exit this type of Single App Mode session, the device must be able to connect to the MDM - if the device loses its network connection and is unable to reconnect (for example, if the password changed on the WiFi network), you would need to wipe the device with a factory restore to exit.
+To exit this type of Single App Mode session, the device must be able to connect to the MDM - if the device loses its network connection and is unable to reconnect (for example, if the password changed on the WiFi network), you would need to wipe the device with a factory restore or remove the MDM profile through Configurator to exit.